carlwoodward/blog/source/posts/2015-09-29-pretty-good-slice-greater-than-mvp.markdown

 - An onboarding so that users can quickly understand what the feature is about.
 - A blank slate that gives the user a sense of what will be there once content is added.
 - Any graphs, info, etc that make the feature complete.
-- Copy writing that has been reviewed but might not be perfect.
+- Copywriting that has been reviewed but might not be perfect.

 What shouldn't it have?

-- Animation
+- Animation (unless they are at the core of what you are trying to make)
 - Links to other features

 The default mindset for MVP is "the worst version of all features".
 I know this is incorrect but it's what happens.
 Even with the correct version an MVP includes a larger set of features, e.g.